Assignment 2 File System

 We’ve provided an implementation of an intrusive linked list of memory

-.
+addresses in kernel/src/allocator/linked_list.rs.
 We’ve also imported the

-struct in kernel/src/allocator/bin.rs
+LinkedList struct in kernel/src/allocator/bin.rs.

 What’s an instrusive linked list?

-In an intrusive linked list, next
+In an intrusive linked list, next and previous pointers, if any, are

-ed items themselves.
+stored in the pushed items themselves.
 An intrusive linked list requires no

 additional memory, beyond the item, to manage an item.
 On the other hand, the